onejs/one/next.md

 pokai:

-  - make sure useLoader working on native
-  - hot reloading PageContainer breaks "_indexnative.styled is not a function"
   - log error on loading native: called `Option::unwrap()` on a `None` value
   - on load warning: Each child in a list should have a unique "key" prop.
     - i disabled the log via logbox.ignore for now